 When your cat eliminates outside the box, you should first schedule an appointment with your veterinarian.
 Feline Lower Urinary Tract Disease(FLUTD), a group of disorders and diseases affecting the urinary tract, and colon disorders, such as irritable bowel disease, can cause inappropriate elimination.

 Symptoms of FLUTD include frequent voiding, straining at the end of urination, and blood in the urine.
 If your cat shows any of these signs, schedule an appointment immediately.
 Both males and females are at risk, but males are more likely to develop life-threatening blockages.
-If your cat strains to urinate and produces only a tiny amount of urine, rush him to the veterinarian.
+If your cat strains to urinate and only produces a tiny amount of urine, rush him to the veterinarian.
 This is a life-threatening emergency.

 Once your veterinarian rules out a physical problem, then you should start to unravel the problem by looking at what’s going on in your cat’s life.
 Watch carefully and find out when and where she is eliminating inappropriately, and what’s happening in the household at the time.